pvlib/pvlib-python/paper/paper.md

 due to being in the top 1% of the index's packages by download count.
 3. The project's online documentation receives over 400,000 page views per year.
-4. pvlib python was found to be the third most used python project in the broader open-source sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields [@Augspurger2023].
+4. pvlib python was found to be the third most-used python project in the broader open-source sustainability software landscape, with the first two being netCDF4 utilities applicable across many scientific fields [@Augspurger2023].